 When Tahwii Spicer became pregnant for the first time, she faced a personal dilemma.
 She enjoyed the work that she was doing as part of a family-owned business in the baby industry, but at the same time she wanted to spend time with her child once they were born.
 Out of this dilemma, The Eco Baby Company was formed as a way for her to satisfy both her career and family needs.

 Using her connections and prior experience in the baby industry, Tahwii decided to found The Eco Baby Company as an online marketplace for high quality, consciously produced baby products from makers all around the world, disavowing plastic and silicone in all of their products as part of their unwavering commitment to natural goods.
 I interviewed Tahwii to learn more about her company’s standards of quality, emphasis on family-owned businesses, and industry-changing goals.
+To find more baby products you can visit the baby girl clothing boutiques like Bitsy Bug.

 In the photo: Rumina naturals, mother and baby products Credit: The Eco Baby Company